 I admit it, I am one of the few folks who loves M. Night Shyamalan’s The Village.
-I enjoy the eerie and artistic cinematography, the beautiful, minor-keyed score, the suspense without horror.
-These outward forms reflect what I like most about the film: it’s thoughtful.
-And that’s what makes it worthy watching.
+I enjoy the eerie and artistic cinematography, the beautiful, minor-keyed score, the suspense without the horror.

 Covington village is a utopia, but the film opens with a tragedy, the death of 7 year-old Daniel Nicholson, and the question: “Did we make the right decision to settle here?”
 The villagers have chosen to sequester themselves from “the Towns,” which are “wicked places where wicked people live.”
-In so doing, they have also cloistered themselves from modern medicines that could have prevented injustices like the untimely death of Daniel Nicholson.
+In doing so, however, they have also cloistered themselves from modern medicines that could have prevented injustices like the death of a child.

-This dilemma prompts Joaquin Phoenix’s character, Lucius Hunt, to approach the village elders with a request to travel to the Towns in order to bring medicines back to the Village.
-He is denied, however, because the villagers never leave Covington—not only because the Towns are wicked, but because monstrous Creatures inhabit the forest that encircles the Village and hides it from the outside world.
+This dilemma prompts Lucius Hunt (Joaquin Phoenix) to approach the village Elders with a request to travel to the Towns in order to bring medicines to the Village.
+He is denied, however, because the villagers never leave Covington — not only because the Towns are wicked, but because monstrous Creatures inhabit the forest that encircles the Village and hides it from the outside world.

 Before sending Ivy into the Forest, Mr Walker entrusts her with the Elders’ secret: the Creatures beyond the border are “only a farce.”
 And this is the great philosophical struggle of the film.
 The Elders depend upon fear and deception to achieve and maintain their utopia, their vision of the good life.

 The village elders invented a narrative that makes evil a source entirely from without.
-Evil is in the Towns outside of the Village.
-People are basically good, but an environment that has lost its vision of communal good (the Towns) will eventually turn people into non-people, into monsters.
-An ideal environment (Covington) can restore and preserve human goodness and innocence.
+Evil is in the Creatures and the Towns, outside the Village.
+What this means, is that according to the film, people are basically good, but an environment that has lost its vision of communal good (eg. the Towns) will eventually turn people into non-people, into monsters.
+Therefore, an ideal environment (Covington) can restore and preserve human goodness and innocence.

 That Noah is the one to bring evil into Covington is of vital importance to the movie’s view of human nature and the problem of and solution to evil.
 Noah Percy suffers from a mental, or intellectual, disability, and is therefore unable to learn the enlightened ways of the Village.
-His innate human goodness is distorted and perverted by mental illness, and therefore the moral, intellectual, and technological utopia of Covington cannot save him.
-Instead of augmenting his innocence, Noah’s intellectual disability has caused him to be mentally disturbed.
-He relishes in violence and terror, and as a result, revels in the Creature Myth when he ought to fear it as the others do.
+His innate human goodness is distorted and perverted by mental illness; and therefore, the moral, intellectual, and technological utopia of Covington cannot save him.
+Instead of augmenting his innocence, Noah’s intellectual disability causes him to be mentally disturbed.
+He relishes in violence and terror, and as a result, revels in the Creature Myth, when he ought to fear it as the others do.

-Evil within, represented in the film by intellectual disability, comes from a source that is also outside of the Village (like the Towns)–without (again) the aid of modern medicine, metal illness and intellectual disability are outside of, or beyond, human control.
+Evil within, represented in the film by intellectual disability, comes from a source that is also outside of the Village (like the Towns) — metal illness and intellectual disability are outside of, or beyond, human control.
+This again brings up the dilemma of modern medicine.
 “What if there are medicines for Noah that could help him be still and to learn?”
 Lucius asks Ivy as they discuss the virtue of bringing Medicine from the Towns to the Village.
-The irony of the Village as a utopia is that it cannot survive as such without the very thing from which it has secluded and protected itself, the Towns.
+The village Elders have romanticized the past as a simpler, slower way of life that, by its very nature, eliminates evil.
+But the irony of the Village as a utopia is that it cannot survive as such without the very thing from which it has secluded and protected itself: the Towns.

 There are of course, many strong parallels to the Christian Story within the film, especially the ways in which the secrets and fear of the Elders give way to the sight and love of Ivy and Lucius.

 But when it comes to the human condition, the Christian narrative, as I understand it, teaches that humanity is primarily good and basically sinful.
 We are made in God’s (good!) image, and so goodness is first, primary.
 But our basest self, our lowest common denominator, is goodness distorted.
 Evil is within (as well as without), and it is within us all — it isn’t an anomaly.
-We do not, therefore, need mere social reconstruction; we need renewal.
+We do not, therefore, need mere social reconstruction — some cloistered utopia where if everyone learns what’s right, they will do what’s right — we need personal, inner renewal.